-- 7. The Board is responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Company's strategic objectives, and ensuring that the Company establishes and maintains appropriate and effective risk management and internal control systems.
+- 7. The Board shall be responsible for evaluating and determining the nature and extent of the risks it is willing to take in achieving the Company's strategic objectives.
 Such risks would include, amongst others, material risks relating to Environmental, Social and Governance ("ESG") matters.
-The Board oversees management in the design, implementation and monitoring of the risk management and internal control systems, and management provides confirmations to the Board on the effectiveness of these systems. - 8.
-The Board is responsible for maintaining an on-going dialogue with shareholders and in particular, use annual general meetings or other general meetings to communicate with them and encourage their participation. - 9.
+The Board shall oversee management in the design, implementation and monitoring of the risk management and internal control systems on an ongoing basis and ensure that the effectiveness of the Company's and its subsidiaries' risk management and internal control systems is reviewed at least annually, and management provides confirmations to the Board on the effectiveness of these systems. - 8.
+The Board shall be responsible for maintaining an ongoing dialogue with shareholders and in particular, use formal meetings (including general meetings) to communicate with them and encourage their participation. - 9.
 The Board is ultimately responsible for preparing the accounts and for presenting a balanced, clear and comprehensible assessment of the Company's performance, position and prospects.
 This responsibility extends to annual and interim reports, disclosures of inside information required by Part XIVA of the Securities and Futures Ordinance and other financial disclosures required by the Listing Rules on the Exchange, and reports to regulators and information disclosed under statutory requirements. - 10.
 The Board shall include a discussion and analysis of the Group's performance in the annual report, an explanation of the basis on which the Company generates or preserves value over the longer term (the business model) and the strategy for delivering the Company's objectives.
 The Company has a corporate strategy and a long term business model.
 Long term financial performance as opposed to short term rewards is a corporate governance objective.
 The Board would not take undue risks to make short term gains at the expense of long term objectives. - 11.
 The Board would acknowledge in the Corporate Governance Report its responsibility for preparing the accounts.
 A statement by the auditors about their reporting responsibilities would be set out in the auditors' report on the financial statements.
 Accounts would be prepared on a going concern basis, with supporting assumptions or qualifications as necessary.
-The directors will prominently disclose and discuss in the Corporate Governance Report any material uncertainties relating to the Company's ability to continue as a going concern. - 12.
+The directors will prominently disclose and discuss in the Corporate Governance Report any material uncertainties relating to the Company's ability to continue as a going concern.
+Any modified auditors' opinion on the Company's financial statements shall be disclosed in its annual report according to the requirements as stipulated under the Listing Rules from time to time. - 12.
 Day-to-day management of the Company's businesses is delegated to the executive director/officer in charge of each business operation.
 Matters reserved for the Board are those affecting the Company's overall strategic policies, finances and shareholders.
-These include: financial statements, dividend policy, significant changes in accounting policy, the annual operating budgets, material contracts, major financing arrangements, major investments, risk management strategy and treasury policies. - 13.
-Management are given clear guidelines and directions as to their powers, in particular, where they should report back and obtain prior Board approval before making decisions or entering into any commitments on the Company's behalf.
+These include: financial statements, dividend policy, significant changes in accounting policy, the annual operating budgets, material contracts, major financing arrangements, major investments, risk management strategy and treasury policies.

-14. The functions of the Board and the powers delegated to the executive directors/officers are reviewed periodically to ensure that they remain appropriate to the Company's needs.
+- 13. Management are given clear guidelines and directions as to their powers, in particular, where they should report back and obtain prior Board approval before making decisions or entering into any commitments on the Company's behalf. - 14.
+The functions of the Board and the powers delegated to the executive directors/officers are reviewed periodically to ensure that they remain appropriate to the Company's needs. - 15.
+The Board shall conduct a formal evaluation of the Board's performance at least every two years.